home-assistant/home-assistant.io/source/_integrations/light.mqtt.markdown

   type: boolean
   default: false
 schema:
   description: The schema to use.
-Must be `json` to select the json schema".
+Must be `json` to select the JSON schema".
   required: false
   type: string
   default: default